 After that, don’t say anything else.

-The police may try a number of different tactics to get you to talk and effectively waive your right to talk to your lawyer first.
+The police may try several different tactics to get you to talk and effectively waive your right to talk to your lawyer first.
 Don’t let them.
 You do not have to be rude.
 Just assert your right to remain silent until you speak with your lawyer.

 Don’t answer any questions and never admit you possessed any drugs or knew about the drugs in a vehicle or home.